byzhang23/TreeCorTreat/README.md

 TreeCorTreat software can be installed via Github.
 Users should have R installed on their computer before installing TreeCorTreat.
 R version needs to be at least 3.6.1 or higher.
 R can be downloaded here: http://www.r-project.org/.

+For Windows users, Rtools is also required to be installed.
+Rtools can be downloaded here: https://cloud.r-project.org/bin/windows/Rtools/.
+Please find a compatible Rtools version and install with default options.
+For Rtools4, please follow the instructions provided in this website after installation is complete: https://cran.r-project.org/bin/windows/Rtools/.

 Users shall also install the following R packages before installing TreeCorTreat:

 * [Seurat v3](https://satijalab.org/seurat/index.html)